briansunter/graph/site/content/pages/newsletter/issue-14.md

 ## Real-world Application

 The primary focus of this experiment is Wikipedia.
 However, this method can extend to personal or corporate knowledge bases.
-It's a unique alternative for exploring and discovering information information.
+It's a unique alternative for exploring and discovering information.

 With the potential rise in popularity of devices such as Apple Vision, the importance of crafting 3D interfaces could surge significantly.